-Understand a woman only cheapens herself by shacking up or hooking up with a guy who doesn't love her enough to take on the responsibility of marriage.
-It's said, "He's getting the milk without buying the cow."
+A gal cheapens herself by shacking up or hooking up with a guy who doesn't love her enough to take on the responsibility of marriage.
+I'm sure you've heard the adage, "He's getting the milk without buying the cow."

-Too many women are willing to become some boy's shortcut.
-I don't care what age is on his license, when a woman gives her heart to a boy, not a man - she inevitably gets hurt by his immaturity and selfishness.
+Ladies, don't be some boy's shortcut.

+I don't care what age is on his driver's license - when a woman gives her heart to a boy, not a man - she inevitably gets hurt by his immaturity and selfishness.
+And ladies, marrying a boy won't make him a man.